 Blackpool FC Community Trust work in line with the internal health and safety policy alongside guidance from the EFLT with regards working with children and young people.
-Where a child or young person is involved, a risk assessment must take into account of their particular vulnerabilities which will include the safeguarding of children.
+Where a child or young person is involved, a risk assessment must consider of their vulnerabilities which will include the safeguarding of children.
 The risk assessment should set out what arrangements are in place for their care and supervision.
 For a child who is subject to a care plan the DSO will work with the relevant agencies to ensure an individual risk assessment is in place to ensure health and safety requirements are adhered to.